-During the WWDC 2019, we’ve seen the introduction of an UIKit “slayer” called SwiftUI.
+During WWDC 2019, we saw the introduction of an UIKit “slayer” called SwiftUI.
 Most likely, the migration process from UIKit to SwiftUI will be similar to the migration process from Objective-C to Swift.
 It means that it’ll be developers-driven rather than Apple-driven, the company is unlikely to push us to switch and deprecate old tools in the upcoming future.

 It was a long introduction to the role of UIKit (and SwiftUI) in the life of an iOS developer, but it’s critical to understand the importance of those frameworks.
 They’re big, packed full of features and potential traps, so you need to know your way around them and be proficient in solving problems — using the frameworks, not fighting them.